Eurovision Young Musicians 2010: Broadcasting

-The competition was transmitted live over the Eurovision Network, for both TV viewers and radio listeners, by 11 out of the 20 participating broadcasters.
+The competition was transmitted live over the Eurovision Network, for both TV viewers and radio listeners, by eleven out of the twenty participating broadcasters.
 Armenia, Belgium, Denmark, Estonia and Iceland all broadcast the contest in addition to the competing countries.
+Known details on the broadcasts in each country, including the specific broadcasting stations and commentators are shown in the tables below.